 Patients choose to enter into dentures for a number of reasons - failing teeth, loose teeth, or many dental cavities.
 Patients who are going into dentures for the first time need Immediate Dentures.
 This is the term for when teeth are to be extracted and their first set of dentures placed immediately after the teeth are removed.
 This is a big decision and not one to be taken lightly.
-Dr. Damon and Dr. Kari Blankenship have 3 offices - Dallas Office in Richardson, Tx; Fort Worth, Tx - downtown fort worth; and Amarillo, TX - near the hospitals.
+Dr. Damon and Dr. Kari Blankenship at the Texas Dental Center in Richardson, Tx;

 Who would or should consider Immediate dentures?
 Patients who have lost several teeth before, patients with generalized painful teeth, lots of dental decay, generalized missing teeth, and generalized loose teeth.
 If you have 1 or 2 teeth with a bad condition, we typically will not recommend immediate dentures, but some other option that replaces or addresses the localized problem.
 Immediate Dentures will span the entire arch, sometimes we may just do the upper immediate denture, or sometimes both (upper and lower) arches are needed.